SyedAsadRazaDevops/how-to-create-nginx-container-with-certbot-ssl-by-docker-compose-/README.md

 As it is a really common task, this post will guide you through with a step-by-step process to protect your website (and your users) using HTTPS.
-The specific part here is that we will do this in a docker environment.

 # Nginx as a server
 To be able to use nginx as a server for any of our projects, we have to create a Docker Compose service for it.
 Docker will handle the download of the corresponding image and all the other tasks we used to do manually without Docker.